CLSherrod/clsherrod.github.io/_pages/about.md

 ## Quick Facts
 - Writing online since 2000
 - Entrepreneur since childhood
+- ran a [web agency](/whodefinesyou/) for nearly thirty years solely on referrals but now focused on internal projects only
 - Digital nomad since 1996

 ## A Life Shaped by Experience, Not Theory